Presidency of Bill Clinton

 While Clinton's economy was strong, his presidency oscillated dramatically from high to low and back again, which historian Gil Troy characterized in six Acts.
 Act I in early 1993 was "Bush League" with amateurish distractions.
 By mid-1993 Clinton had recovered to Act II, passing a balanced budget and the NAFTA trade deal.
 Act III, 1994, saw the Republicans mobilizing under Newt Gingrich, defeating Clinton's healthcare reforms, and taking control of the House of Representatives for the first time in forty years.
 The years 1995 to 1997 saw the comeback in Act IV, with a triumphant reelection landslide in 1996.
 However, Act V, the Clinton–Lewinsky scandal and impeachment made 1998 a lost year.
 Clinton concluded happily with Act VI by deregulating the banking system in 1999.
 In foreign policy, Clinton initiated a bombing campaign in the Balkans, which led to the creation of a United Nations protectorate in Kosovo.
-He played a major role of the expansion of NATO into former Eastern Bloc countries and remained on positive terms with Russian President Boris Yeltsin.
+He played a major role of the expansion of NATO into former Eastern Bloc countries and remained on positive terms with Russian president Boris Yeltsin.
 During his second term, Clinton presided over the deregulation of the financial and telecommunications industry.
 Clinton's second term also saw the first federal budget surpluses since the 1960s.
 The ratio of debt held by the public to GDP fell from 47.8% in 1993 to 33.6% by 2000.
 His impeachment in 1998 arose after he denied claims of having an affair with a White House intern, Monica Lewinsky under oath.
 He was acquitted of all charges by the Senate.
 He appointed Ruth Bader Ginsburg and Stephen Breyer to the U.S. Supreme Court.

 With a 66% approval rating at the time he left office, Clinton had the highest exit approval rating of any president since the end of World War II.
 His preferred successor, Vice President Al Gore, was narrowly defeated by George W. Bush in the heavily contested 2000 presidential election, winning the popular vote.
-Historians and political scientists generally rank Clinton as an above-average president.
+Despite the Clinton–Lewinsky scandal and numerous high-profile controversies, historians and political scientists generally rank Clinton as an above-average president.